Access to state-of-the-art

-In our consultative practice, we are committed to providing the highest quality of neuromuscular pathology consultation.
-Our highly specialized service allows for the comprehensive diagnosis of nerve and muscle disorders, including inflammatory and non-inflammatory neuropathies and myopathies, degenerative disorders, dystrophies, congenital myopathies, inherited neuropathies and other causes of peripheral neuropathy.
+In our consultative practice, we are committed to providing the highest quality neuromuscular pathology consultation.
+Our highly specialized service allows for the comprehensive diagnosis of nerve and muscle disorders, including inflammatory and non-inflammatory neuropathies and myopathies, degenerative disorders, dystrophies, congenital myopathies, inherited neuropathies, and other causes of peripheral neuropathy.

 Integrated access to in-house genetic, biochemical and serologic confirmatory testing

-Not only is our testing supported by experts, but we have access to the largest available test menu specific to neurology.
-Our highly specialized test menu provides answers for everything from the simplest to the most complex cases—and much of this testing is not available anywhere else.
+Not only is our testing supported by experts, we also have access to the largest available test menu specific to neurology.
+Our highly specialized test menu provides answers for everything from the simplest to the most complex cases — and much of this testing is not available anywhere else.